SMTG-Bham/ThermoParser/examples/05-helper-functions/README.rst

 and data source.
 For ``resolve`` to work, it needs a ``dimensions`` subdictionary in ``meta``, which should contain an array with the same name as the variable to be resolved.
-This should contain the names of the dependant variables in the order of the data dimensions, except directions, which can be either 3 or 6.
+This should contain the names of the dependent variables in the order of the data dimensions, except directions, which can be either 3 or 6.
 For example, ``adata['meta']['dimensions']['seebeck'] == ['temperature', 'doping', 3, 3]``.
 The direction is represented by a 3x3 array.
-The other thing that is needed is for the dependant variables to also be in the dictionary.
+The other thing that is needed is for the dependent variables to also be in the dictionary.
-ThermoPlotter automatically loads dependant variables.
+ThermoPlotter automatically loads dependent variables.

 ``resolve`` does not interpolate, but rather rounds to the nearest data point, which it saves to ``['meta']['variable_name']``, so you can be